7 | I'm Fabulous

 Casey was right, their jaws basically hit the ground.

-My eyes land on Lily who is sat there in complete shock.
+My eyes land on Nicole who is sat there in complete shock.
 Disbelief is written all over her face.

 Then they land on my old group of friends.
 Every single one is staring at me stunned except for the short redhead who is staring at me like I’m her biggest idol.